Wangaratta

 Wangaratta shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-The area has educational challenges with university qualification rates at 19.8%, significantly lower than the VIC average of 33.4%.
+The area's university qualification rate is 19.8%, significantly lower than Victoria's average of 33.4%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 13.3%, followed by graduate diplomas (3.3%) and postgraduate qualifications (3.2%).
-Trade and technical skills are prominent, with 38.1% of residents aged 15+ holding vocational credentials - advanced diplomas (10.9%) and certificates (27.2%).
+Vocational credentials are prevalent, with 38.1% of residents aged 15+ holding them - advanced diplomas account for 10.9% and certificates for 27.2%.

-Educational participation is high at 27.0%, including 9.9% in primary education, 8.2% in secondary education, and 2.6% pursuing tertiary education.
-Thirteen schools serve 4,486 students while Wangaratta has typical Australian school conditions (ICSEA: 990) with balanced educational opportunities.
-The educational mix includes seven primary, three secondary, and three K-12 schools.
-School capacity exceeds residential needs at 21.8 places per 100 residents versus the regional average of 14.9, indicating the area serves as an educational center for the broader region.
-Note: where schools show 'n/a' for enrolments please refer to parent campus.
+Educational participation is high, with 27.0% of residents currently enrolled in formal education.
+This includes 9.9% in primary, 8.2% in secondary, and 2.6% pursuing tertiary education.
+The area has 13 schools serving 4,486 students, with typical Australian school conditions (ICSEA: 990) and balanced educational opportunities.
+There are 7 primary, 3 secondary, and 3 K-12 schools.
+School capacity exceeds residential needs, indicating the area serves as an educational center for the broader region.
+Note: where schools show 'n/a' for enrolments, please refer to parent campus.

 Frequently Asked Questions - Education